Seneca-Scholars/SS-Status-C6/status.md

 ## 08/08/25
 Seneca visitied LogicGate today, a software company that works with other companies in maintaining their governance and risk management.
 Surprisingly, I ran into a friend at the office--Mary.
 She goes to my church and attends WashU for CS, small world.
 I enjoyed visiting, and am excited to see where my future takes me.

+Surprisingly, I ran into a friend at the office--Mary.
+She goes to my church and attends WashU for CS, small world.
+I enjoyed visiting, and am excited to see where my future takes me.